finkelshtein/SunflowersWales/content/events/RefugeeWeek/index.md

 ---
 title: Greetings from the Refugee Week!

 summary: Two amazing events in Cardiff celebrating the Refugee Week

 share: false

 date: '2023-06-22'

 authors: [oksana]

 tags:
     - dance

+cover:
+  image: featured.jpg
 ---

-For <a href="https://www.facebook.com/groups/601579067497655" target="_blank">Sunflowers Wales (Соняшники)</a>, it was a great opportunity to participate in the <a href="https://www.shermantheatre.co.uk/festival-of-sanctuary/" target="_blank">Festival of Sanctuary</a> at <a href="https://www.shermantheatre.co.uk/" target="_blank">Sherman Theatre</a> and in the <a href="https://cardiffhubs.co.uk/event/compassion-a-refugee-week-celebration/" target="_blank">Compassion event</a> by <a href="https://wrc.wales/" target="_blank">Welsh Refugee Council</a> at <a href="https://cardiffhubs.co.uk" target="_blank">Cardiff Central Library Hub</a>.
+For <a href="https://www.facebook.com/groups/601579067497655" target="_blank" rel="noopener noreferrer">Sunflowers Wales (Соняшники)</a>, it was a great opportunity to participate in the <a href="https://www.shermantheatre.co.uk/festival-of-sanctuary/" target="_blank" rel="noopener noreferrer">Festival of Sanctuary</a> at <a href="https://www.shermantheatre.co.uk/" target="_blank" rel="noopener noreferrer">Sherman Theatre</a> and in the <a href="https://cardiffhubs.co.uk/event/compassion-a-refugee-week-celebration/" target="_blank" rel="noopener noreferrer">Compassion event</a> by <a href="https://wrc.wales/" target="_blank" rel="noopener noreferrer">Welsh Refugee Council</a> at <a href="https://cardiffhubs.co.uk" target="_blank" rel="noopener noreferrer">Cardiff Central Library Hub</a>.

 We presented our Ukrainian dances, music, and songs, we found new friends from others refugee communities, we could express once again huge thanks to Wales for the generosity and support.